jh1993/UnderusedOptions/README.txt

 - Minion health and minion damage upgrades replaced by True Giant (7 SP): The bear grows to gargantuan size.
 Its HP is multiplied by 6, and its melee damage multiplied by 2.
 - Venom bear healing nerfed to 1 HP whenever a unit takes poison damage, but its melee attack now inflicts 10 turns of poison that benefits from duration bonuses and stacks poison duration on the target.

+Holy Armor:
+- Divine Riposte (4 SP): While Holy Armor is active, if you pass your turn, you will retaliate for 18 holy damage whenever an enemy damages you, until the beginning of your next turn.

 Holy Fire:
 - No longer damages the caster.
 - Damage is halved but now deals both fire and holy damage.